od-c0d3r/newsweek-clone/README.md

 [](https://img.shields.io/badge/Microverse-blueviolet)

-## Week 2
+## Week 3

-# Project 2 :  Building with Responsive Design
+# Project 3 :  Building with Bootstrap Framework

-> This Project consists of making a clone of a TheNextWeb page.
+> This Project consists of making a clone of a newsweek page using Bootstrap framework and CSS preprocessors.

 ![screenshot](./imgs/screenshot.png)